Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today I tried to Implement the home pages of the team's application, however since the design and the requirements keeps changing I keep redoing and turned out really bad.

 **Thoughts**: I think I am going to stop and switch to the backend, and learn Django.

+### Day 32: Oct 13, Wedenesday.

+**Today's Progress**: Today I unfortuntly wasn't able to to start the backend, so I continued to practise on Flutter, by following a yotube video on a responsive Admin Panel on Flutter.

+**Thoughts**: I was delayed to a quiz in Database systems, hopefully it won't happen again.